musty-codified/e-wallet-API-with-springboot-and-MongoDb/README.md

 ## Running the server locally ##
 * Ensure Memcached is installed and running on your machine before you run this service.
 * **Clone the repository:** git clone https://github.com/musty-codified/e-wallet-API-with-springboot-and-MongoDb.git
-* **To run this Spring Boot app you need to first build it.
 * **Build the project using maven:** mvn clean install or (compile and package)
 * **Run the application:** mvn spring-boot:run

-Using the following commands:
+You may Use the following commands:

 ```
 maven clean compile